LUCAS device: Effectiveness

 When in transport via ground ambulance, even experienced resuscitators can struggle to maintain effective compressions with minimal interruptions.
-Piston-based mechanical CPR devices have been shown to provide higher-quality chest compressions in a moving ambulance, in addition to the obvious safety benefits of allowing EMS personnel remain restrained during transport.
+Piston-based mechanical CPR devices have been shown to provide higher-quality chest compressions in a moving ambulance, in addition to the obvious safety benefits of allowing EMS personnel to remain restrained during transport.

 The LUCAS device delivers high-quality compressions at a continuous rate, while up to a third of manual compressions can be incorrect.
 In 2013, a 68-year-old male made a complete recovery, including no intellectual or neurological deficits, after an out-of-hospital cardiac arrest after 59 minutes of mechanical compressions on a LUCAS device.

 People with out-of-hospital cardiac arrest do not have a higher chance of return of spontaneous circulation (ROSC) with a LUCAS device (33.3%) versus manual CPR (33.0%).
 There is not a significant difference in those who survive to hospital admission, either: 22.7% survival with LUCAS versus 24.3% with manual CPR.

 As of 2025, the American Heart Association recommends against the routine use of mechanical CPR devices, such as the LUCAS.